MAY 8, 2019 | WRITTEN BY MOLLY

 That’s not to say that every single Shih Tzu will be well behaved, but it will be very far and few between.

-But generally, a Shih Tzu is very good with other dogs unless they have had an unpleasant experience.
+But overall, a Shih Tzu is very good with other dogs unless they have had an unpleasant experience.

-Not too long ago I met a woman who said she and her Shih Tzu had a bad experience at a dog park with a large dog.
+Not too long ago I met a woman who said she and her Shih Tzu had a bad experience at a dog park which involved an encounter with a very large dog.

 This encounter didn't go very well and appears to have created a fear of large dogs for her beloved pet.

-According to this woman, this large dog had approached her Shih Tzu with a lot of energy, but not in an aggressive manner.
+According to this woman, the larger dog had approached her Shih Tzu with a lot of energy, although not in an aggressive manner.

 Her Shih Tzu was uncomfortable with this approach and tried to move away.